-In year where we have seen the vital work that health and social care staff have been doing in the midst of the COVID-19 crisis, this is a great opportunity for us to celebrate their work and give thanks to God.
+After two years where we have seen the vital work that health and social care staff have been doing in the midst of the COVID-19 crisis, Healthcare Sunday and the week of prayer are a great opportunity for us to celebrate their work and give thanks to God.

 We will all need to use the health service at some point in our lives.
 Healthcare Sunday helps us to remember this and to give this invaluable work that affects us all back to the Lord in prayer and thanks.